jbrule/piwikplugin-TrackingCodeCustomizer/README.md

 ```

 ## Changelog
+- 4.0.0 Updated for compatibility with Piwik 4.0+.
+Removed Piwik branding.
+Changed to new 'Tracker' event handler namespace.
 - 3.0.0 Updated for compatibility with Piwik 3.0+.
 Added "Matomo" branding.
 Users on pre 3.0 release please see 2.x-dev branch.
 - 0.1.2 Updated for compatibility with Piwik v2.15 and included new registerEvents() hook for compatibility with Piwik 3.0
 - 0.1.1 Version bump to activation Marketplace hook